ubc-micromet/Biomet.net/README.md

 * Edit and save ini files

 * Now when running fr_automated_cleaning(), run `fr_automated_cleaning(years,site,[],'path to your edited ini file') (e.g., `fr_automated_cleaning(2021:2022,'DSM',1:2,[],'./user_name/Matlab/local_data_cleaning/site_name')`).

+# 4) Plotting your data using R

+1) Create an ini file for your site (under 'R/data_visualization/ini_files')

+2) In your console, enter the following (note that you can also create an R script with the code below and run the R script):

+file <- "ini_files/YOUNG_data_QCQA.R" # Specify the ini file of interest args <-c("/Users/sara/Code/Biomet.net/R/", # Local path to Biomet.net
+         "/Users/sara/Library/CloudStorage/OneDrive-UBC/UBC/Database") # Local path to your database rmarkdown::run("/Users/sara/Code/Biomet.net/R/data_visualization/dashboard_data_QCQA_shiny.Rmd") # Run 'dashboard_data_QCQA_shiny.Rmd' and include your local path to the file.